rmjarvis/TreeCorr/docs/binning3pt.rst

 considerations.)
 This algorithm is much faster than a brute-force calculation, but it is still quite slow compared to the new multipole algorithm.

-Starting in version 5.0, we now also implement the algorthm developed by `Porth et al (2024, A&A, 689, 224)
+Starting in version 5.0, we now also implement the algorithm developed by `Porth et al (2024, A&A, 689, 224)
 <https://ui.adsabs.harvard.edu/abs/2024A%26A...689A.227P/abstract>`_,
 called 'multipole' in TreeCorr, which is much faster for typical data sets.